in 2018, when the City passed it's ordinance to take over trash collection in St. Paul.

 The ultimate purpose was to return our residents to a lower cost trash collection system; support the rights of low, zero wasters, neighbors, multifamily, townhomes, and condos to share or opt-out of unnecessary trash services; and eliminate the unused plastic carts clogging our alleys and garages.

-More recently, the City has put together a Garbage Advisory Board to review the current trash program and suggest ways to improve it.
-Information about the residents who have been appointed to serve on that committee, the issues under discussion, and the timeline of meetings which are open to the public through in person or virtual attendance can be found on the City’s Garbage Advisory Committee website page.
+In response, the City has put together a Garbage Advisory Board to review the current trash program and suggest ways to improve it.
+See the City's Garbage Advisory Committee website page.

 If you have any questions or suggestions, please contact us.